Michaelonchain/token-engineering-basics/README.md

+This repo demonstrates how I design and analyze token supply for early-stage Web3 projects.
 # token-engineering-basics
 A clear and practical introduction to token engineering, tokenomics design, simulation, and crypto-economic analysis for new and growing Web3 projects.
 ## Work in Progress